General information about picloram and its health effects

 Picloram can be reduced to below 500 ppb in drinking water using granular activated carbon filtration.
 We recommend that you work with a contractor to determine the most appropriate treatment for your system.
 Treatment has limitations and disadvantages.
 Not all kinds of treatment are effective, and no single treatment method can remove all contaminants from water.
 If treatment isn't possible for your system, you should consider developing a different water source or connecting to another safe water source in the area.

-Water that is to be used for drinking, beverage-making or food preparation may be obtained from a known safe source and used on a temporary basis.
-Non-ingestion uses of water pose much less hazard, but may not be entirely safe if picloram levels are significantly above its drinking water MCL.
-Before deciding on treatment equipment, call for information and advice from Oregon Drinking Water Services at 971-673-0405.
+Water that is to be used for drinking, beverage-making or food preparation can be obtained from a known safe source and used on a temporary basis.
+Non-ingestion uses of water pose much less hazard, but might not be entirely safe if picloram levels are significantly above its drinking water MCL.
+Before deciding on treatment equipment, contact Oregon Drinking Water Services

 Don't boil the water!